 In our experience of working with early stage startups, the tricky part lies in matching the remote team to the startup culture and promoting the sense of unity between in-house and remote team members.

-Here are our tips for a successful cooperation with a remote team:
+Here are our tips for a successful cooperation with a remote web development team:

-- Transparency of reporting and access to task-management tools is a must
+- Transparency of data reporting and access to startup tools for task-management and other purposes is a must;